Directify 2.0 is here See what's new

 • Directory primitives are first-class, not assembled from a plugin + theme + add-on stack

-• $12/mo entry tier with 7-day free trial; total stack cost is one line on the bill
+• Free plan (10 listings on a subdomain) and a $12/mo Starter with custom domain included; total stack cost is one line on the bill

 • Twelve+ ready-made directory templates wired up out of the box (real-estate, restaurants, jobs, events, SaaS tools, etc.)